When is commencement?

 Is there a ceremony in December?

-No, but there is a reception hosted by the Dean of the College for December graduates and their families.
-This year's reception will take place on Friday, December 13, 2019.
+No, but there is a reception for December graduates and their families; this year’s reception will take place on Friday, December 6 from 3:00 to 5:00 p.m. (subject to change).
 Invitations will be mailed to degree candidates and their families in October.
 For more information, contact the dean’s office at 202-687-4043; email@example.com.

 Do I need to do anything special to attend the May commencement?

 No. We will expect your participation in Commencement the following May unless you inform us that you will not attend.

 Diplomas for December graduates are ordered by January 15th.
 Please contact the dean’s office (202-687-4043; firstname.lastname@example.org) no later than January 30th if you wish to pick up your diploma in person.
 We expect delivery of diplomas from the vendor by this date, but please confirm before coming to the office.
 Diplomas that have not been designated for pick-up will be mailed (by registered mail) to the student’s permanent address, as reported on the Application for the Degree.
 If you have special instructions about where to mail your diploma, please contact the dean’s office.